CustomCheat/LinuxCurse/README.md

 # LinuxCurse
-Install any modpack from CurseForge on linux easily This is not a official way to install modpacks in any way!
+Install any modpack from CurseForge on linux easily.
+This is not a official way to install modpacks in any way!

 <h1>How to use</h1>